sonamonachan-57/opencv-realtime-face-vision-systems/README.md

 ## 🧠 How it works:

-Capture webcam video using cv2.VideoCapture()
+🔹Capture webcam video using cv2.VideoCapture()

-Convert frame to grayscale
+🔹Convert frame to grayscale

-Detect faces using detectMultiScale()
+🔹Detect faces using detectMultiScale()

-Extract Region of Interest (ROI)
+🔹Extract Region of Interest (ROI)

-Apply cv2.GaussianBlur() to the face
+🔹Apply cv2.GaussianBlur() to the face

-Replace blurred ROI back into original frame
+🔹Replace blurred ROI back into original frame

-Display processed frame
+🔹Display processed frame

 ## 📸 Output: